anselbrandt/okapi-rank/README.md

 - Core ETL and scheduling loop
 - Scrapes Apple Podcast Top Charts using [Puppeteer](https://pptr.dev/)
-- Scrapes individual show pages every 15 mins checking for new episodes.
+- Checks individual show pages every 15 minutes for new episodes
-- Parse show pages and persist episode data to local SQLite db
+- Parses show pages and persists episode data to a local SQLite database
-- Generate static feeds of episodes for each category
+- Generates static episode feeds for each category
-- Uploads feeds to the CDN
+- Uploads feeds to a CDN
-- Triggers deployment (either by pushing a commit or triggering a webhook)
+- Triggers deployment (via commit push or webhook)

 ### CDN

-- Lighweight FastAPI application for accepting precomputed JSON feeds
+- Lightweight FastAPI application for accepting precomputed JSON feeds
-- Serves JSON feeds to the frontend infrastructure for initial page load (subsequent requests are cached)
+- Serves JSON feeds to the frontend for the initial page load (subsequent requests are cached)

 ### Frontend

-- Typescript, Next.js, Tailwind
+- Built with TypeScript, Next.js, and Tailwind CSS
-- Audio playback handled by Context provider to preserve state during navigation
+- Audio playback is managed by a Context provider to maintain state across navigation

 ## Install and Run